-Steroid use in lyme disease-associated facial palsy is associated with worse long-term outcomes.
+Steroid use in Lyme disease-associated facial palsy is associated with worse long-term outcomes.
 Jowett N, Gaudin A, Banks CA, Hadlock TA.
 Laryngoscope.
-2016.
-In press.
+2017 Jun;127(6):1451–1458.

 Facial mimetic, cosmetic, and functional standardized assessment of the facial artery musculomucosal (FAMM) flap.
 Jowett N, Hadlock TA, Sela E, Toth M, Knecht R, Lorincz BB.
 Auris Nasus Larynx.
-2016 Jul 21.
+2017 Apr; 44(2):220–226.